mcejp/bmboot/doc/build.rst

 The build system operates in one of 3 modes:

-- master
+- :term:`manager`
-- slave :term:`monitor`
+- :term:`monitor`
-- slave :term:`payload`
+- :term:`payload`

-When building the master, CMake will recurse into itself to build the slave monitor, which ends up being embedded in the master library.
+When building the manager, CMake will recurse into itself to build the monitor, which ends up being embedded in the manager library.
 Due to this, a number of variables are mandatory, whether building the project stand-alone or via ``add_subdirectory``.

 - CMAKE_C_COMPILER_AARCH64_NONE_ELF